Is Encontrar A Stem Changing Verb

 When learning to conjugate stem-changing verbs like encontrar, several common mistakes can arise.
 Being aware of these pitfalls can help learners improve their accuracy:

 • Forgetting the Stem Change: One of the most common errors is forgetting to apply the stem change in the present tense.
-For example, saying "Yo encontro" instead of "Yo encuentro."
+Here's one way to look at it: saying "Yo encontro" instead of "Yo encuentro."

-• Applying the Stem Change Incorrectly: Sometimes, learners might apply the stem change in the wrong forms (e.g., nosotros) or in tenses where it doesn't occur (e.g., preterite).
+• Applying the Stem Change Incorrectly: Sometimes, learners might apply the stem change in the wrong forms (e.g., nosotros) or in tenses where it doesn't occur (e.g., preterite) It's one of those things that adds up..

 • Confusing Different Types of Stem Changes: Mixing up the different types of stem changes (e.g., e → ie with o → ue) can lead to incorrect conjugations.